Find a therapist

 Here are the top must-knows when it comes to therapy costs and coverage in Canada:

 • Therapy is not covered by provincial healthcare: There are some resources and services offered by public health care (see next point), but a typical counselling therapy visit is not covered.
-There are some exemptions, such as being provided mental health care through a medical or hospital visit, including a referral to a psychiatrist for a prescription or assessment.

 Cultural and Personal Sensitivity